joaovitormelo/ProjetosML/README.md

 # ProjetosML

-Projetos de Machine Learning para aprendizado
+Projects of Machine Learning for learning.

 ## Supervised Learning

 ### Wines Classifier

-- #### Introdução
+- #### Introduction
-Um projeto de aprendizagem supervisonada para a classificação da variedade de um vinho de acordo com a sua descrição.
+A supervised learning project to built a classifier for the variety of a wine based on its description.
 Original: [Wines Classifier](https://www.toptal.com/machine-learning/nlp-tutorial-text-classification).
-O projeto pretende comparar duas abordagens para essa tarefa: Naive Bayes, um algoritmo clássico de Machine Learning, e Deep Learning, uma técnica que tem ganho grande notoriedade nos últimos anos.
+The project intends to compare two approaches for that task: Naive Bayes, a classical Machine Learning algorithm, and Deep Learning, a technique that has gained great notoriety in the last years.

-- #### Tecnologias
+- #### Technologies
   - [Google Colab](https://colab.research.google.com/)
   - [Python](https://www.python.org/)
   - [NumPy](https://numpy.org/)